denniskigen/ampath-forms/pages/docs/core-concepts/questions.md

     ```

 - `required`: If set to **true**, that form field is considered a required field.
 Defaults to **false**.
 - `validators`: An array in which you provide validation logic for the specific question.
-Read more about validation in the [Validation](/docs/validation) reference.
+Read more about validation in the [Validation](/docs/validation) guide.
 - `historicalExpression`: This allows you to hook your input up to the `HistoricalEncounterDataService`.
 This service 'remembers' the last value entered in the input from the last encounter and offers the user the option to reuse that value.
+Read more about `historicalExpressions` in the [Historical expressions](/docs/historical-expressions) guide.

   ![Historical expressions](/screens/historical-expressions.png)